qiaojunyu/GAMMA-ICRA2024/README.md

     example_data/              # contains example data for the project visual_model/              # contains code for the model

-## Articulation data and affordance data generation will be opened later.
+## Articulation data and affordance data
+The code for generating articulation and affordance data will be released later.

 ## 1. Install dependencies
 ### This code has been tested on Ubuntu 20.04 with Cuda 11.1, Python 3.6, and PyTorch 1.8.1.